manish-chet/Data-Engineering-Works/docs/hive/hive.md

-Apache Hive is an open source data warehouse system built on top of Hadoop Haused for querying and analyzing large datasets stored in Hadoop files.
+Apache Hive is an open source data warehouse system built on top of Hadoop HA used for querying and analyzing large datasets stored in Hadoop files.

 Initially, you have to write complex Map-Reduce jobs, but now with the help of the Hive, you just need to submit merely SQL queries.
 Hive is mainly targeted towards users who are comfortable with SQL.
 Hive use language called HiveQL (HQL), which is similar to SQL.
 HiveQL automatically translates SQL-like queries into MapReduce jobs.